OUR STAFF

 Dave later worked as a lobbyist in Salem, helping clients pass prescription drug price reforms, the most progressive Paid Family and Medical Leave Insurance law in the U.S., large increases in Oregon State Police funding, record increases in community college and university funding, paid health insurance for college faculty, expanded physician assistant scope of practice, increased funding for Court Appointed Special Advocates serving foster kids, and emergency pandemic funding for BIPOC, women, and rural small businesses.

 Born in Port Angeles, WA, Dave graduated from Sheldon High School in Eugene and Columbia University in New York.
 He served 10 years as a congressional staffer for U.S. Representatives Louise Slaughter (NY), Darlene Hooley (OR), and Brian Baird (WA).
-Dave is a former elected member of the Clackamas Community College Board and the Oregon City School Board, current treasurer of the Association of Welcoming & Affirming Baptists (AWAB), past president of the Oregon City Rotary Club, and past national president of American Baptist Churches USA.
-Dave’s son Andrew is a Princeton University grad and current software engineer in San Francisco, and daughter Emily is a University of Oregon grad and Berkeley Law School student.
+Dave is a former elected member of the Clackamas Community College Board and the Oregon City School Board, current vice chair of the City of Oregon City Budget Committee, chair of the Gaffney Lane Neighborhood Association, member of First Baptist Church of Oregon City, treasurer of the Association of Welcoming & Affirming Baptists (AWAB), past president of the Oregon City Rotary Club, and past national president of American Baptist Churches USA.
+Dave’s son Andrew is a Princeton University grad and software engineer in Seattle, and his daughter Emily is a University of Oregon and Berkeley Law School grad and public defense lawyer in Oakland.

 Dave Hunt values the intersection of the non-profit, public, and private sectors and is pleased to bring his passion and commitment to mental health to NAMI Clackamas.